SahiraAli/SahiraAli/README.md

 - 👋 Hi, I’m @SahiraAli
 - 👀 I’m interested in cybersecurity, networking, and web development
-- 🌱 I’m currently learning about cryptographic tools and security protocols
+- 🌱 I’m currently learning about cryptographic tools, security protocols, network scanning and vulnerability assesment, SQLinjection attacks
 - 💞️ I’m looking to collaborate on cybersecurity projects, research, and educational initiatives
 - 🔭 I’m currently working on networking, basic spoofing, Linux commands, and web development side by side
 - 📫 How to reach me: connect with me on [LinkedIn](https://www.linkedin.com/in/sahira-ali-0a19512a9/) or follow me on [Twitter](https://x.com/SahiraAli0896)